 Mean score of companies in the Paper Products industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2024, Södra Skogsägarna ekonomisk förening reported total carbon emissions of approximately 2,473,000,000 kg CO2e.
-This figure includes Scope 1 emissions of about 80,000,000 kg CO2e, Scope 2 emissions of approximately 4,800,000 kg CO2e, and significant Scope 3 emissions totalling around 2,388,000,000 kg CO2e.
-The Scope 3 emissions are primarily driven by the processing of sold products, which accounts for about 1,600,000,000 kg CO2e.
+This figure includes Scope 1 emissions of about 80,000,000 kg CO2e, Scope 2 emissions of approximately 4,800,000 kg CO2e, and significant Scope 3 emissions amounting to around 2,388,000,000 kg CO2e.
+The Scope 3 emissions primarily arise from the processing of sold products, which alone accounts for about 1,600,000,000 kg CO2e.
 Södra has set ambitious climate commitments, aiming to halve its absolute Scope 1 and 2 greenhouse gas emissions by 2030, using 2020 as the base year.
 This target is mirrored for Scope 3 emissions, which also aims for a 50% reduction within the same timeframe.
-Additionally, Södra commits to ensuring that 70% of its customers, based on emissions from processing sold products, will establish science-based targets by 2027.
-These commitments align with the Science Based Targets initiative (SBTi) and reflect Södra's dedication to sustainable practices within the forestry and paper products sector.
-The company is also committed to achieving net-zero emissions by 2050, further reinforcing its long-term climate strategy.
+Additionally, Södra commits that by 2027, 70% of its customers, based on emissions, will establish science-based targets, thereby enhancing the overall sustainability of its supply chain.
+These commitments are aligned with the Science Based Targets initiative (SBTi) and reflect Södra's dedication to addressing climate change within the forestry and paper products sector.
+The company is also a member of the BA1.5 initiative, indicating its commitment to limiting global warming to 1.5°C.

 Access structured emissions data, company-specific emission factors, and source documents